arnoldNuvisto/Zero2WP/README.md

 # Zero2WP v0.0.2
-A workbench for automating the WordPress development workflow.
+A build system for automating the WordPress development workflow.

 ## NOTE: Zero2WP is still a work in progress

 ### Introduction
-Zero2WP will be a robust workbench for WordPress theme developers.
+Zero2WP aims to be a robust build system for WordPress theme developers.
 Zero2WP uses Nodejs, Gulp, BrowserSync, and PhP's integrated web server to track changes and instantly auto-reload your browsers.

 ### Some Features
 1) Run multiple projects simultaneously from the same workbench